jzilic1991/edge-offloading/README.md

-# Edge Offloading on Microservice Architectures
+# Edge Offloading for Microservice Architectures
 This is a proactive fault-tolerant edge offloading framework modeled as Markov Decision Process (MDP) based on offloading service availability predictions from Support Vector Regression (SVR).
 The framework is composed of the following components:

 - **Decision engine**: computes the offloading decision policy,